This is part 2 of a 2-part post (It was long, so I’ve decided to break it into two parts).

 The existence of RT3 within D3-expressing (D3-x) cells cannot prevent FT3 hormone from entering neighboring D2-x cells and activating receptors in their nuclei.

-Nevertheless, they all contribute to the global environment of circulating hormones which in turn influence how D1, D2, and D3 behave.
+Nevertheless, the deiodinases in all cells of your body contribute to the “global” environment of circulating hormones which in turn influence how D1, D2, and D3 behave.

-In a similar way, industries can cause air pollution that affects their own workers, and they can also produce healthy food that benefits their own workers.
+In a similar way, industries can cause air pollution that affects their own workers, or they can also produce healthy food that benefits their own workers.

 How can thyrotoxicosis occur in spite of D3 dominance?